-The most suitable materials for wetted components (i.e., housings, impellers, inducers, wear rings, diffusers, shims, and backplates) are copper alloys with a minimum of 80% copper and a maximum of only a trace amount of aluminium (0.1% maximum).
+The most suitable materials for wetted components (i.e., housings, impellers, inducers, wear rings, diffusers, shims, and backplates) are copper alloys with a minimum of 80% copper and a maximum of only a trace amount of aluminum (0.1% maximum).
 Typical materials are tin and leaded bronzes.
-In the past, many materials have been used in liquid oxygen pumps, but the use of materials that have relatively high heats of combustion and low ignition temperatures such as aluminium and aluminium bronze is no longer acceptable.